-Indoor condensing unit installations:

-Inside installations require special consideration, as there must be adequate ventilation to remove the heat created during normal operations.
+Indoor condensing unit installations: Inside installations require special consideration, as there must be adequate ventilation to remove the heat created during normal operations.
 An exhaust port with fan may need to be installed to ensure that heat is effectively removed from the utility room.
-A return grille or provision for 500-600 CFM of cool air to enter the room to replace the exhausted air will accomplish this.
-Unobstructed airflow to and from the unit is a critical factor in the units overall performance.
+There must be a return grille or provision for 500-600 CFM of cool air to enter the room to replace the exhausted air.
+Unobstructed airflow to and from the unit is a critical factor in the unit's overall performance.
 Make sure there is a minimum of three (3) feet of horizontal clearance in every direction around the unit (five feet is ideal).
-This will ensure that the unit can move the air around the room in an efficient manner.

-Outdoor condensing unit installations:

-You must utilize the exterior condensing unit housing for outdoor installations.
+Outdoor condensing unit installations: You must utilize the exterior condensing unit housing for outdoor installations.
 Place the condensing unit on a solid foundation in a location with adequate ventilation.
 Make sure there is a minimum of three (3) feet of horizontal clearance in every direction around the unit (five feet is ideal).
-The unit should be elevated 18" in order to avoid any possible flooding or damage by animals and should be clear of leaves, dirt, and other debris.
+The unit should be elevated 18 inches in order to avoid any possible flooding or damage by animals, and should be clear of leaves, dirt, and other debris.